bdevorem/WebPortfolio-Hugo/content/projects/arrows/index.md

 +++
 date = "2017-12-19T23:24:00-04:00"
 draft = false
-title = "Arrows in my eyes"
-tags = [ "Projects" ]
-categories = [ "For Fun" ]
+title = "Arrows in my eyes - A new dimension in esoteric programming languages" tags = [ "Projects" ] categories = [ "For Fun" ]
 series = [ "" ]